Best RN to BSN Programs in Tennessee (Online & Campus) – 2021 Rankings

 • Scores from standardized entrance exam.

-What are the 10 Best Accredited RN to BSN Programs in Tennessee (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Tennessee for 2021?

 Program Overview: East Tennessee State University is one of the largest and most affordable nursing schools in the state.
 Its RN to BSN is fully online and offers three entry dates.
 You can start this program either as an RN or even as a currently enrolled nursing associate degree student, as long as you take the licensure exam before beginning the second term of the BSN program.
 You can choose to complete this program in, two, three or four semesters, depending on the amount of time you can commit.
 The two semester plan entails completing four courses each semester, while with the three-semester plan you will take three courses and two courses with the five-semester plan.
 A minimum of 32 nursing core credits must be completed to earn your BSN degree.